KangLin/RabbitGIS/README.md

     PKG_CONFIG=              #[option]Set pkg_config programe, Note: If the windows in the use of ming32 pkg-config, can not use msys2 pkg-config

-Add git path to PATH environment. if no git, set GIT_VERSION in qmake paramter.
+Add git path to PATH environment. if no git, set BUILD_VERSION in qmake paramter.

 #### 2.2 Set up run environment
 Open "project->build and run->run->run environment"